Professor Heather Jarman

 Professor Jarman has a background in emergency care and was a Consultant Nurse in Emergency Care at St George’s Hospital in London from 2004, specifically focusing in practice in the emergency and major trauma care.
 She was the Clinical Director for the Major Trauma Centre at St George’s from 2012 – 2018, the only nurse to hold this level of appointment in the UK.

 Heather holds a Doctorate from King’s College London exploring the effect of restructuring major trauma services on the work of emergency nurses.
-She holds a Visiting Chair at Kingston University, and is Reader in the Population Health Research Institute at St George’s, University of London.
+She is Professor of Emergency Care in the Population Health Research Institute at City St George’s, University of London.

 Research